 After installing your SpectraSYSTEM or SpectraSERIES pump, it is suggested that you run a performance test to verify that the instrument is working properly.
-Common tests for pumps include flow accuracy and precision.
+Common tests for pumps include flow accuracy and precision, gradient linearity, and compositional accuracy.
 Procedures for these performance tests are described below.

-FLOW ACCURACY

-There are many ways to test pump flow accuracy: graduated cylinder vs. time, calibrated flow meter, or gravimetric vs. time.
-The procedure below describes how to measure the flow accuracy and precision using a gravimetric procedure.
-In general, you will set the pump to a flow rate, collect eluant for a specified time in a weighed flask, and determine the flow rate and accuracy.
+FLOW ACCURACY There are many ways to test pump flow accuracy: graduated cylinder vs. time, calibrated flowmeter, or gravimetric vs. time.
+The procedure below describes how to measure the flow accuracy using a gravimetric procedure.
+In general you will set the pump to a flow rate, collect eluent for a specified time in a weighed flask, and determine the flow rate and accuracy.
 The actual flow rate can also be used to calibrate your pump.
 This test will take approximately 20 minutes.

-Test Setup

-Column or flow restrictor: To deliver c.a.
-1000 psi backpressure

-Flow Rate: Any flow rate to be tested for accuracy

-Mobile phase: MeOH or other appropriate mobile phase

-Experimental

-Use the following steps to calculate the flow rate accuracy:

-- 1. Prepare the desired mobile phase for the accuracy test. - 2.
-Filter and degas the mobile phase. - 3.
-Purge the pump and the column or flow restrictor being used. - 4.
-Set the pump at the desired flow rate and start.
+Test Setup Column or flow restrictor: To deliver c.a.
+1000 psi backpressure Flow rate: Any flow rate to be tested for accuracy Mobile phase: MeOH or other appropriate mobile phase Experimental Using the following steps to calculate the flow rate accuracy: 1.
+Prepare the desired mobile phase for the accuracy test.
+2. Filter and degas the mobile phase.
+3. Purge the pump and the column or flow restrictor being used.
+4. Set the pump at the desired flow rate and start.
+Weigh a clean flask capable of holding approximately 10 minutes of volume at the set flow rate.
+Include top and any other items attached to the flask.
 HINT: A volumetric flask is ideal because it helps to minimize evaporation.
 Also, wrap tube and top of flask with aluminum foil to help eliminate evaporation.

-- 5. Weigh a clean flask capable of holding approximately 10 minutes of volume at the set flow rate.
-Include top and any other items attached to flask. - 6.
-Record this weight. - 7.
-Place the flask under the flow stream from the pump and start timing.
+6. Record this weight.
+7. Place the flask under the flow stream from the pump and start timing.
 HINT: Use a stopwatch for the timing portion of the test.
 The more accurate the stopwatch the better the results.

-- 8. Collect the pump's eluant for 20 minutes. - 9.
-Re-weigh the flask and record.

-10. Calculate the actual flow rate:

-$$[(Weight{full} - Weight{empty}) / Density] / Time = Flow Rate$$

-11. Set a flow rate of 0.5 mL/min using MeOH as the mobile phase.

-Flow Rate = [(22.8577 g - 14.8858 g) / 0.7894 g/mL] / 19.9687 min

-Flow Rate = [(7.9719 g) / 0.7894 g/mL] / 19.9687 min

-Flow Rate = 10.0987 mL / 19.9687 min

-Flow Rate = 0.506 mL / min

-12. Calculate the flow accuracy of the pump:

-Flow Accuracy = $$100 \star |(FR{set} - FR{actual}) / FR{set}|$$

-Flow Accuracy =

-$$100 \times 0.006$$

-mL / min

-Example

-Using the data from step 10 gives the following results:

-Flow Accuracy = $100 \times (0.5 \text{ mL/min} - 0.506 \text{ mL/min})/0.5 \text{ mL/min}$

-Flow Accuracy = $100 \times (0.006 \text{ mL} / 0.5 \text{ mL/min})$

-Flow Accuracy = 1.2%

-HINT: For flow rates above 0.5 mL/min, it is best to install an in-line $100 \mu L$ mixer replacing the 3 μL mixer.

-Specification

-Typical results for flow precision are less than 1% (absolute).
-However, results can vary based on temperature, mobile phase, and flow rate.

-HINT: When using gravimetric measurements, other correction factors may be used to increase the accuracy of the measurements.
-These include evaporation rate and the net buoyant effect.
+8. Collect the pump's eluent for 20 minutes.
+9. Reweigh the flask and record.
+10. Calculate the actual flow rate: [(Weight {full} - Weight {empty}) / Density] / Time = Flow Rate 11.
+Set a flow rate of 0.5 mL/min using MeOH as the mobile phase.
+Flow Rate = [(22.8577 g - 14.8858 g) / 0.7894 g/mL] / 19.9687 min Flow Rate = [(7.9719 g) / 0.7894 g/mL] / 19.9687 min Flow Rate = 10.0987 mL / 19.9687 min Flow Rate = 0.506 mL / min 12.
+Calculate the flow accuracy of the pump: Flow Accuracy = 100 \star (FR {set} - FR {actual}) / FR {set} Flow Accuracy = $100 \times 0.006 \text{ mL} / \text{min}$ Example Using the data from step 10 gives the following results: Flow Accuracy = 100 ★ (0.5 mL/min - 0.506 mL/min)/0.5 mL/min Flow Accuracy = 100 ★ (0.006 mL / 0.5 mL/min) Flow Accuracy = 1.2% [HINT: For flow rates above 0.5 mL/min, it is best to install an in-line 100 μL mixer replacing the 3 μL mixer.
+Specification Typical flow accuracy results are less than 1.5% (absolute) using this gravimetric procedure in the 100 μ L/min to 2 mL/min flow rate range.
+The factory specification is less than 1% (absolute) using a calibrated flowmeter and methanol as the mobile phase.